Is there gold in your area?

 If you are using a standard detector you should be aware of the need for specific ground balance adjustments, because gold-bearing environments are often higher in minerals and iron oxide than regular soils.
 If your detector has motion sensing adjustments you’ll want to fine tune that as well.
 The instruction manual for the Fisher F75 is a good example; see page 38 in that manual.

 Some high-end detectors have a built-in mode for gold prospecting.
-The Minelab Equinox 800 (Link to Amazon to check out the reviews) is a case in point.
+The Minelab Equinox 800 ( short cut link to Kellyco) is a case in point.
 It it can scan five frequencies at once, but for gold hunting it uses the two highest ones, 20-kHz and 40-kHz, providing the best configuration for finding small particles.
-Similarly, the White’s MXT All Pro (Links to Amazon for current price) has a built-in prospecting mode for gold hunting.
+Similarly, the White’s MXT All Pro (Links to Kellyco) has a built-in prospecting mode for gold hunting.

 Coils for Dedicated Gold Detectors